jssteinberg/hackline.vim/README.md

 # hackline.vim

-A light Neovim/Vim statusline.
-Light and simple code, though with important batteries included (some through optional plugin dependencies). *Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).
-This is approx. version 0.9.2---it will probably not have breaking changes or break in general.*
+A lightweight Neovim/Vim statusline plugin.
+No setup required, no patched font.
+Enjoy the minimalism!
+Yet it's quite fully featured, with some features through optional plugin dependencies for no duplicate code. *Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).
+This is approx. version 0.9.3---it will probably not have breaking changes or break in general.*

-Plug-and-play with any simple way to install, e.g., using packer.nvim: `use{'jssteinberg/hackline.vim'}`.
+- **No icons** or need for patched font.
+- **No new color highlight groups**---uses already exisiting color highlight groups to avoid colorschemes having to support the plugin specifically.
+- **Minimal mode flag** for Vim professionals!
+(Sets `noshowmode` if on, which it is by default).
+- **Responsive**---adjusts statusline for smaller widths.
+- **All buffer types** uses same settings---no specific buffer targeting. hackline.vim is just setup as dynamically as possible in how items are sorted and truncated, but still keeping them nice and logical for main buffers.

+*Someone should confirm loading time.
+Low right?*

 *hackline.vim colors depends on colorscheme.
 Here with [Iceberg](https://cocopon.github.io/iceberg.vim/) (don't mind the bottom line of the terminal, which is tmux):*